core-wg/oscore/draft-ietf-core-object-security.md

 - request_piv: contains the value of the 'Partial IV' in the COSE object of the request (see {{cose-object}}).

-- options: contains the (non-special) Class I options (see {{outer-options}}) present in the original CoAP message encoded as described in Section 3.1 of {{RFC7252}}, where the delta is the difference to the previously included class I option.
+- options: contains the Class I options (see {{outer-options}}) present in the original CoAP message encoded as described in Section 3.1 of {{RFC7252}}, where the delta is the difference to the previously included class I option.

+NOTE: The format of the external_aad is for simplicity the same for requests and responses, although some parameters, e.g. request_kid, are already integrity protected in the requests.

 # Sequence Numbers, Replay, Message Binding, and Freshness {#sequence-numbers}

 ## Message Binding

-In order to prevent response delay and mismatch attacks {{I-D.mattsson-core-coap-actuators}} from on-path attackers and compromised proxies, OSCORE binds responses to the request by including the requestor's kid (Sender ID or Recipient ID) and Partial IV in the AAD of the response.
-The server therefore needs to store the requestor's kid (Sender ID or Recipient ID) and Partial IV until all responses have been sent.
+In order to prevent response delay and mismatch attacks {{I-D.mattsson-core-coap-actuators}} from on-path attackers and compromised proxies, OSCORE binds responses to the requests by including the kid and Partial IV of the request in the AAD of the response.
+The server therefore needs to store the kid and Partial IV of the request until all responses have been sent.

 ## AEAD Nonce Uniqueness {#nonce-uniqueness}